What Is a Life Insurance Medical Exam and Why Do Insurers Require It?

 The exam begins with a detailed questionnaire about your personal and family medical history.
 You'll be asked about current medications (including names and dosages), recent doctor visits, previous diagnoses, and any surgeries or hospitalizations.
 The examiner will also inquire about lifestyle habits such as smoking, alcohol consumption, exercise routines, and participation in high-risk activities.

 You'll need to provide contact information for doctors you've seen in the last five years and verify details from your insurance application.
-This questionnaire typically takes 10-15 minutes to complete and helps the insurer understand your complete health picture.
+This questionnaire typically takes 10 to 15 minutes to complete and helps the insurer understand your complete health picture.
+Be prepared to answer detailed life insurance application questions honestly, since insurers verify your answers against multiple databases.

 Physical Measurements and Vital Signs